 Educational & Outreach Activities

-Taught a class at Alaska Mill & Feed on How to graft & grow watermelons.
-Was a speaker at the Alaska State Master Gardeners’ Conference and taught a room of 50+ growers and gardeners using my Powerpoint presentation.
+Taught a class at Alaska Mill & Feed on How to graft & grow watermelons in 2017.
+Was a speaker at the Alaska State Master Gardeners’ Conference and taught a room of 50+ growers and gardeners using the Powerpoint presentation.
 Taught a 2 hour workshop at Alaska Botanical Garden.

 Understanding principles of grafting vegetables